Enhancing Video Representations with Spatiotemporal-Semantic Residual to Mitigate Hallucinations in Video Large Multimodal Models: Methodology

 where $\tau$ is a temperature parameter that controls the sharpness of the transition distribution.

-Inspired by~\citet{jabri2020space}, we introduce a random-walk mechanism on the spatiotemporal graph to model long-range consistency while deliberately disrupting cross-frame spatiotemporal coherence.
+Following~\citet{jabri2020space}, we apply a random-walk mechanism on the spatiotemporal graph to model long-range consistency while enhancing cross-frame spatiotemporal coherence.
 Let \(W_k\) denote the state of a random walker at frame \(k\).
-Since \(\mathcal{T}_k^{k+1}(i,j) = P(W_{k+1} = j \mid W_k = i)\) specifies the one-step transition probability from node \(u_k^i\) to node \(u_{k+1}^j\), long-range temporal consistency can be modeled by composing multiple such transitions.
-By the Markov property, the multi-step transition probability from frame \(k\) to frame \(k{+}z\) is obtained by marginalizing over all intermediate states, which corresponds exactly to the product of the one-step transition matrices:
+Since \(\mathcal{T}_{k \to k+1}(i,j) = P(W_{k+1} = j \mid W_k = i)\) specifies the one-step transition probability from node \(h_k^i\) to node \(h_{k+1}^j\), long-range temporal consistency can be modeled by composing multiple such transitions.
+By the first-order Markov assumption, the multi-step transition probability from frame \(k\) to frame \(k{+}z\) can be computed as:

-Thus, \(\bar{\mathcal{T}}_k^{k+z}\) represents the probability of propagating consistency from frame \(k\) to frame \(k{+}z\).
+Thus, \(\bar{\mathcal{T}}_{k \to k+z}\) represents the probability of propagating consistency from frame \(k\) to frame \(k{+}z\).

-We next characterize cycle consistency across multiple temporal spans for a video with \(T\) frames.
-For a given span \(z\), the forward random walk from frame \(k\) to frame \(k{+}z\) is governed by \(\bar{\mathcal{T}}_k^{k+z}\), while the corresponding reverse walk along the palindromic sequence is governed by \((\bar{\mathcal{T}}_k^{k+z})^\top\).
-By sequentially composing the forward and reverse walks, the resulting \(2z\)-step round-trip transition from frame \(k\) back to itself is defined as
+For a given span \(z\), the forward random walk from frame \(k\) to frame \(k{+}z\) is governed by \(\bar{\mathcal{T}}_{k\to k+z}\), while the corresponding reverse walk along the palindromic sequence is governed by \((\bar{\mathcal{T}}_{k\to k+z})^\top\).
+By sequentially composing the forward and reverse walks, the resulting \(2z\)-step round-trip transition from frame \(k\) back to itself is defined as:

 The diagonal entry of this round-trip transition matrix, \(P(W_{k+2z}=i\mid W_k=i)\), corresponds to the probability that a walker starting at feature \(i\) returns to the same token after the \(2z\)-step palindromic walk.
-Based on the above analysis, to deliberately disrupt cross-frame spatiotemporal consistency, we define a cycle-consistency score as
+Based on the above analysis, to deliberately optimize cross-frame spatiotemporal consistency, we define a cycle-consistency score as:

+It is clear that a higher cycle-consistency score indicates a greater chance of the walker returning to its start, reflecting stronger spatiotemporal consistency in the video representation.